lucasktlee/posts/drafts/spa-covenants.md

 * Requiring the target company’s management to consult regularly with the purchaser(s) in relation to a proposed bolt-on acquisition that was already in progress at the time the parties signed the acquisition agreement
 * Requiring the target company’s management to take steps to bring the company’s China subsidiaries into compliance with local labor laws, including making good any shortfalls in social security, unemployment and other required contributions<sup><a href="#fn" id="fref"></a></sup>
+* Requiring the seller(s), the target company, and the purchaser(s) to cooperate to complete a required corporate restructuring in connection with the transaction
+* Requiring the target company to terminate certain related party transactions prior to closing, for example, management service agreements with a selling private equity sponsor, or transactions with corporate entities owned or controlled by the target company’s management, founders, or their affiliates

 ## Conclusion